-The Service Desk operates as an informational hub and centralized management for all residence hall keys on campus.
+The Service Desk operates as an informational hub for all Residential Life Questions and centralized management for all residence hall keys on campus.

 Who uses the Service Desk?

-Students who are changing rooms, moving into spaces mid-semester, or leaving housing mid-semester can visit the Service Desk for assistance with the keys to their residential spaces.
+Students who are changing rooms, moving into spaces mid-semester, leaving housing mid-semester, or have general housing questions can visit the Service Desk for assistance with the keys to their residential spaces.
 Families, faculty, and staff can call or visit the Service Desk with any questions related to living on campus.

 Visit Us